 A major focus of Dr. Pascual-Leone’s research is on maintenance of brain health across the lifespan.
 Dr. Pascual-Leone brought together a group of international investigators and funding partners to establish the Barcelona Brain Health Initiative (www.bbhi.cat) – a multiyear, longitudinal effort supported by La Caixa and Institut Guttmann, that aims at identifying markers of brain health across the lifespan and developing and testing multimodal interventions and lifestyle changes that sustain brain health and prevent age-related cognitive decline.
 Dr. Pascual-Leone leads this one-of-a-kind study as its scientific director.

-At HSL, Dr. Pascual-Leone also sees patients as a cognitive neurologist and dementia specialist in the Center for Memory Health, where the focus is on comprehensive, patient-centered, personalized care and multi-disciplinary, holistic support of individuals with cognitive decline, their families and caregivers.
+At Hebrew SeniorLife, Dr. Pascual-Leone also sees patients as a cognitive neurologist and the medical director at the Wolk Center for Memory Health, where the focus is on comprehensive, patient-centered, personalized care and multi-disciplinary, holistic support of individuals with cognitive decline, their families and caregivers.

 Dr. Pascual-Leone established and directs the Sidney Baer Jr. Fellowship in Clinical Neurosciences, training the future leaders of medical brain sciences, working in the interface of neurology and psychiatry.
 He also established and directs a training program in noninvasive brain stimulation that has trained over 1,000 clinicians from around the world.